Native American Baskets

-All American Indians made baskets: Baskets were a big part of daily life in tribes across the country.
-All Indians made baskets.
-They made woven baskets out of the natural materials available to them.
+All North American Native Americans made baskets: Baskets were a big part of daily life in tribes across the country.
+These early people made woven baskets out of the natural materials available to them.
 Part of a woman's job was to never let her family run out of colorful baskets.
 Once baskets were made, they were used to store belongings on the open shelves, to haul and store food, and used for trade.

 Pattern Names: The women gave names to various patterns so they could talk about them - the tree pattern, the leaf pattern, the mountain pattern, and so on.
 Women tried to outdo their neighbors with designs and colors.
 Every woman had her own designs.
-Others could not copy from her, although she could give a design as a gift to a good friend or to her children.
+Others could not copy from her without her permission, although she could give a design as a gift to a good friend or to her children.

 Collecting Materials: Secret basket making techniques were handed down from mother to daughter.
 Roots and twigs had to be soaked just right.
 Basket making was then, and still is, an art.
 Most baskets were made in the winter months.
 All summer long basket-making materials were collected.
 Grass was used like embroidery thread.
 Certain grasses were collected because of their strength and colors.
 Some women hiked into the mountains, the deserts, or the deep woods far from their homes to collect grass to make baskets.
 That was a dangerous thing to do.